View Dellora Kelly's Obituary on ChicagoTribune.com and share memories

 Dellora (Dee) Andrich Kelly, age 83, passed away June 21, 2019.

 She was born March 4, 1936.
-Dee was raised in NJ but spent most of her life in Aurora, IL.
+Dee was raised in NJ and spent most of her life in Aurora, IL.

-Dee graduated from Wittenberg College in Ohio and taught 2nd grade until she began raising her family.
+Dee attended Wittenberg College in Ohio and taught 2nd grade until she began raising her family.
 She was active in P.E.O., CWS and Alpha Xi Delta.
-She made memory bears for Hospice (where she volunteered for many years) and hundreds of bears that she donated to Ronald McDonald House.
-Dee was very artistic, teaching painting classes in her home for over 40 years and participating in many craft shows.
+She has made many memory bears for Hospice (where she volunteered for many years) and hundreds of bears, which she donated to Ronald McDonald House.
+She taught painting classes in her home for over 40 years and did many craft shows.

 She is survived by daughters Cheryl (John) Griesemer, Deb (Bob) Reed, granddaughter Johannah Reed, sister Carolyn (Bob) Spencer, brother Steven Olson, nieces & nephews, step-daughters Cindy (Jim) Shoger, Kathie (Bill) Pirochta and step-grandchildren.

-A memorial service will be held at New England Congregational Church at a date, later this summer.
+A memorial service will be held at New England Congregational Church at a later date.

 In lieu of flowers, donations may be made to the .